viswajith-ks/A-Fortiori/concepts/epistemology/knowledge.md

 - [Belief](belief.md): Psychological state required for knowledge
 - [Justification](justification.md): Rational support for belief
 - [Skepticism](skepticism.md): Challenge to knowledge claims
-- [Perception](perception.md) ⚠️ Placeholder: Primary source of empirical knowledge
+- [Perception](perception.md): Primary source of empirical knowledge

 ## Significance for A Fortiori
 Understanding knowledge is crucial for evaluating philosophical arguments.
 When analyzing claims, we must ask: Is this knowledge or mere belief?
 What justifies these premises?
 How reliable are our sources of information?